leetawn/OOP-Capstone/README.md

 ---

-Technical Stack and Requirements
+# Technical Stack and Requirements
 - Language: Java 17+ (or specify your version)
 - GUI Framework: Swing/AWT
 - Build Tool: Maven
 - Platform: Cross-platform (Windows, macOS)

-Dependencies // TODO GLENSH
+## 🧩 Dependencies
+- **Apache Maven** – Used as the build automation and dependency management tool for this Java project.
+  It ensures consistent builds, manages third-party libraries, and simplifies project configuration through the `pom.xml` file.

-Software Architecture and Design Patterns
+## 🧱 Software Architecture and Design Patterns
-The project employs a structured, component-based architecture to ensure maintainability, encapsulation, and separation of concerns.
-The following design patterns were strategically applied:
+The project follows a structured, component-based architecture that emphasizes maintainability, encapsulation, and separation of concerns.

-- Singleton [implemented where?]
-- Builder [implemented where?]
+The following design patterns are strategically applied:

+- **Singleton (File Manager):** Ensures a single, globally accessible instance for managing file operations.
+- **Builder (Judge):** Simplifies the construction of complex objects by separating the creation process from their representation.

-## ✨ Features // TODO ADD MORE FEATURES
+## ✨ Features

 - 🚀 **Offline & ultra-fast code execution**
 - 🖥️ **JSwing-based graphical interface**